KartikTalwar/gmail.js/README.md

 #### gmail.observe.actions()

 Similar to `gmail.observe.http_requests()` this keeps track of the last 10 gmail actions (vs all http requests).
-Actions here correspond to things like clicking refres, archiving, deleting, starring etc.
+Actions here correspond to things like clicking refresh, archiving, deleting, starring etc.

 #### gmail.observe.on(action, callback)